-Asian shares bounce back, shrugging off inflation concerns
+World shares bounce back, shrugging off inflation concerns

 The Labor Department’s report that wholesale prices soared 11% in April from a year earlier adds to concerns that manufacturing costs are being passed on to consumers, who might pull back on spending, crimping economic growth.

-On Wednesday, the Labor Department’s report on consumer prices came in hotter than Wall Street expected, showing a bigger increase than expected in prices outside food and gasoline.
+On Wednesday, the Labor Department’s report on consumer prices showed a bigger increase than expected in prices outside food and gasoline.
 That “core inflation” can be more predictive of future trends.

 Inflation has been worsened by Russia’s invasion of Ukraine and the conflict’s impact on rising energy prices.
 China’s recent lockdowns amid concerns about a COVID-19 resurgence have also worsened supply chain and production problems at the center of rising inflation.

-The impact of higher prices for consumers has been global.
-On Thursday, Britain said its economy grew at the slowest pace in a year during the first quarter.
-That is raising fears that the country may be headed for a recession.

-In other trading, U.S. benchmark crude oil gained $1.16 to $107.29 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil gained 97 cents to $107.10 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 42 cents to $106.13 per barrel on Thursday.